Easy WP SMTP

 Select the Mailgun option from the list of available mailers.
 Once you choose Mailgun, more settings related to this mailer will appear.

-Private API Key
+Mailgun API Key

 Note: If you have an older Mailgun account, you may see a prefix key- before your key.
 Be sure to copy this prefix and add it to your Easy WP SMTP settings as well, as leaving this out will cause issues with verification.